 Slow travel: I want to enjoy the culture and explore destinations in more depth.
 This could mean spending a week in one city or temporarily living there for a few months.
 We’re also going to limit air travel.
 Not only does Andy hate to fly, but traveling by train is a great way to enjoy the journey and slow down.

 Experiences over stuff: The memory of a experience is so much more valuable than a souvenir.
 While we do enjoy having a home and the comforts that come with that, we have no desire to continually buy lots of stuff to take up space in our apartment.

 Work life: Andy and I have both had jobs that consumed us.
 The stress makes it hard to enjoy time off, and that’s not how we want to live our lives anymore.
 We’re both striving to do work we enjoy that hopefully helps people in some way, while still allowing for plenty of time to enjoy our lives and see the world.
 Life should not be all about work.

 Balance: Andy and I both like a certain amount of routine, but we also need variety and a change of scenery.
 We need travel to gain confidence and to continue challenging ourselves.
 So we’ll be fine-tuning this lifestyle over time to strike a balance between home and travel, routine and variety.

 The big kick off trip

 We’ll be back in Freiburg in July.
 Andy plans on getting a contract for the summer and fall, and then if everything works out the way we want it to, hopefully we can find somewhere warm for a few months in the winter.
-I also have a project I’m working on, but no announcements on that just yet.
+I will also be working on my blogs to see what I can turn them into.